 Use Text to Speech with Eye Control

 If you wish to read what is written on the screen, you can use text to speech button on the launchpad.
 Dwell on the Text-to-speech button on the launchpad.
 Then use the keyboard to type sentences and select the Play button to have them read out loud.
 You can change them anytime you by dwelling on them.

 That said, you might have to configure your Speech settings, especially the voice.
 Go to Start > Settings > Time & language > Speech and choose a voice from the menu under Text-to-speech.

 Limitations of Eye Control:

-The best results for Eye control show up when you are not in extreme conditions including bright sunlight as it will not able to track your eyes location.
+The best results for Eye control show up when you are not in extreme conditions including bright sunlight as it will not able to track your eye’s location.
 This also changes a bit when using glasses and eye color, eye size, or eye shape.
-Privacy enthusiast should also know that as of now Microsoft doesn’t collect, store, or share eye tracking information.
+Privacy enthusiasts should also know that as of now Microsoft doesn’t collect, store, or share eye-tracking information.
 Windows Eye Control is not supported in Windows 10 S.